MS & Specialist in School Psychology Courses & Curriculum

-MSUM's School Psychology Program meets training standards established by the National Association of School Psychologists and has been NASP/CAEP approved for over 30 years (currently pending approval of recent changes).
+MSUM's School Psychology Program meets training standards established by the National Association of School Psychologists and has been NASP/CAEP approved for over 30 years.
 MSU Moorhead was one of the first programs in the country to receive NASP/CAEP approval.

 School psychologists are valued professionals in educational settings who provide a variety of psychological and educational services at the individual, group and systems level.
 As a National Association of School Psychologists (NASP) Approved program, the MSUM Masters plus Specialist degrees in School Psychology provide the level of professional training needed for employment as a school psychologist in PreK-12 educational agencies in Minnesota and in most other states across the country.
 The curriculum is designed around national training standards and emphasizes the broad application of data-based decision making and evidence-based practice skills in collaborative settings that lead to effective and equitable educational experiences for all children and adolescents.

 Students will show evidence of knowledge and skills in the following domains which are consistent with the Professional Practice Model of the National Association of School Psychologists (NASP).

 - Consultation and Collaboration

 - Academic Interventions and Instructional Supports

 - Mental and Behavioral Health Services and Interventions